Data Types

 bool

-A bool type represents a boolean and is either true or false.
+bool type represents a boolean.
+It can either be a true or false value.

 1package main